rodriguesxxx/Algorithms/README.md

 Finally, the algorithm prints the proportions of the three categories.
 Each proportion represents the count of elements in a specific category divided by the total size of the vector.
 The adjusted formatting ensures that trailing zeros are printed, even when the fractional part has no significant digits.

 <a href="./PlusMinus">Source Code</a>

+## Staircase

+The ladder algorithm can be considered as a counterpoint to array-based structures.
+While LinkedLists are dynamic and flexible, staircases offer a visual representation in the form of steps, created and adjusted according to demand.

+<a href="./Staircase/">Source Code</a>